 - Matt Kopac: Matt’s experience blends business, policy and social/environmental justice.
-As the Social & Environmental Responsibility Manager at Burt’s Bees and Vice-President of The Burt’s Bees Foundation, Matt focuses on responsible sourcing, sustainable packaging, environmental footprint management and community outreach.
+As the Sustainable Business & Innovation Manager at Burt’s Bees and Vice-President of The Burt’s Bees Foundation, Matt champions livelihoods and nature through work on responsible sourcing, sustainable packaging, environmental footprint management and community outreach.

-- Carl Rist: Carl has spent over 20 years at the Corporation for Enterprise Development (CFED) and is currently the Director of Children's Savings and Senior Advisor, Asset Building.
-Carl is also an active community volunteer and serves on the boards of the Durham People's Alliance, the Self-Help Federal Credit Union and NC Child
+- Carl Rist: Carl has spent over 20 years at Prosperity Now (formerly CFED) and is currently the Director of Children's Savings and Senior Advisor, Asset Building.
+Carl is also an active community volunteer and serves on the boards of the Durham People's Alliance, the Self-Help Federal Credit Union and NC Child.

-This Project’s existence is owed to many, many volunteer hours and the steadfast support and generous contributions from the following businesses, organizations, and artists:
+Thanks for the support and generous contributions from the following businesses, organizations, and artists: